alphagov/design-system-team-docs/source/guides/index.html.md

 ---
-title: How we work
+title: Guides
 weight: 4
 ---

-# How we work
+# Guides

+A collection of 'how to' guides to help you you do a thing.

 - [How to run a Design System team ceremony or workshop](./how-to-run-a-design-system-team-ceremony-or-workshop/)
 - [How to be an epic lead](./how-to-be-an-epic-lead/)